Take advantage of low-cost activities to enjoy the fall season, while staying within your retirement budget

 There are plenty of affordable fall activities, but there are also financial opportunities available to help ensure your leisure time is covered.
 A reverse mortgage loan is a great financing choice for retirees.
 Exclusively available to homeowners and homebuyers age 62 and older, a reverse mortgage loan allows you to borrow against the equity in your home, giving you access to cash today, or a line of credit that’s there when you need it.

-Available in certain states, an Equity Edge Reverse Mortgage is another loan option.
+Available in certain states, an Equity Elite Reverse Mortgage is another loan option.
 Available exclusively from Reverse Mortgage Funding LLC (RMF) as the lender, it offers many benefits, including loan amounts of up to $4 million, no Mortgage Insurance Premium (MIP) fees, and an option that eliminates nearly all up-front costs.* Plus, it’s available to those as young as 60, and more condominiums qualify.

 Both loan options can help you delay the need to tap into your retirement funds.